 Antalya is known for its fresh produce including citrus fruits, olives and bananas as well as cut flowers.
 This means its cuisine is largely centred around seafood, vegetables, bread, and pastries (you must try a traditional baklava pastry while in town).
 When it comes to picking a restaurant, there are plenty of options to choose from.
 Below are my three favourite eateries in the city:

 - Club Arma – Housed in a former industrial factory, Club Arma is arguably one of Antalya’s best seafood restaurants.
 Enjoy sea views while dining on fish curry, fresh lobster, or grilled grouper!

 - Patio Bistro & Restaurant – Nestled in the heart of Antalya’s old town, Patio Bistro serves hearty Turkish cuisine in a rustic setting.
-Order the roasted lamb with shallots for a a wonderful taste of Turkish culture!
+Order the roasted lamb with shallots for a wonderful taste of Turkish culture!